STEEL FABRICATION SHOP INSPECTION

 7. Addition of Detail Material: Detail material which have cut edges, which require grinding and which would be difficult or impossible to grind after assembly shall be ground before assembly.
 The tack welds for attaching detail materials shall comply with the applicable preheat requirements.

 All stiffeners shall be inspected for compliance with the drawings in regard to degree of fit to the flanges.
 A "close" or "tight" fit is regarded as one having a maximum gap of 1/16 in.
-(1.6 mm).
 The fit of the stiffeners to flanges, the joints of which shall be welded, shall be inspected to assure that the desired welded joint will be achieved.

 B. Rolled Beam Members

-1. Member Material Identification and Measurements:
+1. Quality control is responsible for Member Material Identification and Measurements as follows:

 The beam identification number shall be placed on the beam before any cover plates or detail material is attached to it.
 The beam shall be measured for flange width, average flange thickness, beam depth and web thickness.
-These readings and the heat number of the beam shall be recorded in the DOT shop records.
+These readings and the heat number of the beam shall be recorded in the shop records.
 When necessary, heat numbers of cover plates shall be transferred so that they will be on the outside surface after they are attached to the beam.
-The width and thickness of each cover plate shall be measured and recorded in the DOT shop records.
+The width and thickness of each cover plate shall be measured and recorded in the shop records.
 The heat number of the cover plate will also be recorded.

 2. Main beams in simple span bridges shall be precambered before the cover plate is added to it to minimize the amount of cambering or camber correction required after the cover plate has been added and final welding.